kkopczewska/spatial_book/README.md

 Datasets are also for Poland, collected from Central Statistical Office (www.stat.gov.pl).
 These are NTS4 socio-economic data and geo-coded point data.

 If powiaty map does not work, please download in zip from here: https://www.sugarsync.com/pf/D1836703_09668593_6847342

+In case of any issues please contact me: kkopczewska@wne.uw.edu.pl.